kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         git checkout intel_mods
         make -j 8

+###Optional pre-requisites
+* _For executables_:  If you wish to produce any of the executables provided by GenomicsDB, an MPI compiler, library and runtime (we have tested with reasonably new versions of OpenMPI, MPICH and MVAPICH2).
+If you wish to only build the combined TileDB/GenomicsDB library, an MPI compiler is not needed.
+* _For importing CSV files_: If you wish to import [[CSV data into TileDB|Importing-CSVs-into-GenomicsDB]], then you need [libcsv](https://sourceforge.net/projects/libcsv/).
+You also need to pass special flags while invoking make (see below).

+    On RedHat based systems, if you have the [EPEL repo](https://fedoraproject.org/wiki/EPEL) installed and enabled, you can install the libcsv packages using yum:

+         #As root
+         yum -y install libcsv libcsv-devel

 ## Building
 * Get the right branch based on what you wish to do - see the other pages for which branch to get.
 If you do not know which branch to use, the *master* branch is your best bet.
 * To get dependencies using git submodule, run:

         git clone --recursive https://github.com/Intel-HLS/GenomicsDB.git

-* Make sure you have your new gcc version in your PATH.
+* Make sure you have the required gcc version in your PATH.
 * Assuming you want to use the dependencies pulled in by git and you have the MPI compiler (mpicxx) in your PATH

         #release mode - O3, NDEBUG - assertions disabled, OpenMP enabled